bertob/mail/README.md

 ### Conversation List

 Problems in current implementations:
 * I feel like most email clients today either make items in the conversations column too big (eg. Sparrow, Geary), so that only 5 items or so fit on the screen at a time, or too small (eg. Thunderbird, Gmail and most other Webmail providers) so that they become hard to process visually.
-I don't have any research to back it up, but I think there is a sweet spot of 10-15 messages

 Conversations are organized in 2 sections: